Bradley Scriven

 Bradley Richard Montague Scriven (born 8 December 1993) is an English former first-class cricketer.

 Scriven was born at High Wycombe in December 1993.
 He was educated at Cranleigh School, he went up to Cardiff Metropolitan University.
-While studying at Cardiff, he made five appearances in first-class cricket for Cardiff MCCU from 2014–16.
+While studying at Cardiff, he made five appearances in first-class cricket for Cardiff MCCU from 2014 to 2016.
 Scriven scored 172 runs in his five matches, at an average of 34.40 and a high score of 67 not out, which he made against Glamorgan in 2016.